matthew-ia/cayo/docs/config-reference.md

 - **Type**: `string`
 - **Default**: `'components'`

 Specify the directory where your Cayo Components will be, relative to `src`.
-Cayo will expect any `<name>.cayo.svelte` that is to be rendered on a page, to be in this directory.
-Other components are not required to be in this directory.
+Cayo will expect any `<name>.cayo.svelte` that is to be rendered on a page to be in this directory.
+Other components are not required to be in this directory, but can be.

 ### `publicDir`